LeToNode/Play2.0-CN-doc/scalaGuide/main/json/ScalaJsonRequests.md

 }
 ```

-Of course it's way better (and simpler) to specify our own `BodyParser` to ask Play to parser the content body directly as Json:
+It’s way better (and simpler) to specify our own `BodyParser` to ask Play to parser the content body directly as JSON:

 ```
 def sayHello = Action(parse.json) { request =>